onikla/visual-analysis-tool/README.md

 	- Zoom and pan in Scatterplot and Worldmap
 	- select and highlight a group of points within the current scatterplot extend using "select points"

 Note: User-interface is still in a beta-version.
-Till now the focus was to immplement functionalities This project was created in Processing
+Till now the focus was to immplement functionalities.

+This project was created in Processing